-Low Wage - has an annual gross salary of less than £30,000 for level 3 courses and less than £19,350 for all other courses (£20,319 for non WMCA residents for all courses)
+Low Wage - has an annual gross salary of less than £32,000 (£25,000 for non WMCA residents for all courses)

-Unemployed - not currently in employment and seeking employment OR re-training in order to seek employment where the training is directly relevant to their employment prospects and local labour market needs OR in receipt of JSA or ESA or Universal Credit with a take home pay of less than £617 per month (£988 per month if a joint claimant)
+Unemployed - not currently in employment and seeking employment OR re-training in order to seek employment where the training is directly relevant to their employment prospects and local labour market needs OR in receipt of JSA or ESA or Universal Credit with a take home pay of less than £892 per month (£1,437 per month if a joint claimant)

-4.7.
-The WMCA/ESFA from time to time may designate specific provision to be funded outside of these rules.
+4.8 The WMCA/ESFA from time to time may designate specific provision to be funded outside of these rules.
 Where this applies the College will communicate this to prospective students via the College website and other marketing media.